Frontline launches new Ford Transit Custom campervan

 User-friendly compact campervan is perfect for first-time van lifers

-First-time RV buyers have flooded the market since the pandemic started, driven to road-going holiday escapes by repeated lockdowns and local and overseas travel restrictions.
+First-time RV buyers have flooded the market since the pandemic began, drawn to road-going holiday escapes by repeated lockdowns and travel restrictions.

 HiAce Campervan 2022 Review